adamko-dev/kafkatorio/README.md

+# Kafkatorio

 1. output events from Factorio into Kafka.
-    1. Factorio mod listens to events.
+    1. Factorio mod listens to events https://mods.factorio.com/mod/kafkatorio-events
-    2. For each event, it emits a file.
+    2. For each event, it emits a log message
-    3. A Kafka Connector consumes each file.
+    3. A tool (e.g. Kafkatorio Kafka Pipe) reads the logs, and sends the messages to a Kafka cluster
-2. Factorio Web Map reads data from Kafka
+2. Kafkatorio Events Server reads the messages from Kafka
-    1. converts data to images
+    1. create images of the map
     2. hosts a web map

 ## License